cuiyongbo/hello-world/my_wiki/data_structure/disjoint_set_note.rst

     find path: The nodes visited on this simple path toward the root constitute the find path.

-    rank: the upperbound on the height of the node.
+    rank: the upperbound of the height of the node.

     - union by rank